dbmum/Finger_scanner_auth/README.md

 # Finger_scanner_auth
-This program is to allow members to log in quickly by scanning their fingerprint.
+This program is to allow members to authenticate via their PIN.
+It brings up a photo of them, for the employee at the desk to verify that it is them.
-The web application has a few options, create member edit member delete member Create new event and run event
+The web application has a few options, create member edit member delete member Create new perk and run event

-if a member is allowed to enter an event they will scan their finger and it will give them the ok, otherwise they will be denied access.